sheldonrampton/chatgpt_api/README.md

 * pinecone2.py: An example of using the Pinecone API to store embeddings with title and URL metadata and search them for similarity to a query string.
 * pinecone3.py: An example of using the Pinecone API to search previously-saved embeddings and retrieve them including their metadata.
 * mwclient_test.py: tests the allpages method in the Mediawiki client library
 * question_answering_embeddings.py: The beginnings of a script that adds knowledge to ChatGPT using embeddings so it can answer specialized questions.
+This script doesn't actually create embeddings.
+It just creates a query with the actual text of a Wikipedia article included in the query.
-* question_answering_embeddings2.py: Completion of the script to answer questions with embeddings.
+* question_answering_embeddings2.py: Completion of the script to answer questions with the embeddings created by embedding_wikipedia.py.
 * question_answering_gem.py: Answers questions based on GEM wiki-based embeddings.
 * quickstart.py: a very simple chat completion
 * vision.py: a simple example of using the API to inspect an image from its URL and describe it